Why a Functional Vision Exam Matters

 All too often, it is an undiagnosed vision problem that causes problems with keeping focus at a distance (such as the board), or problems maintaining concentration.
 This can cause frustration and boredom and can often be responsible for an overlooked component of a child’s diagnosis with ADD/ADHD.

-If your child is having difficulty with reading, homework, paying attention in class, and is experiencing behavioral problems at school, it’s worth looking into.
-Contact The Exceptional Vision Therapy & Learning Center for a functional vision exam, and let Dr. Pino get to the root of the issue.
+If your child is having difficulty with reading, homework, paying attention in class or is experiencing behavioral problems at school, it’s worth looking into.
+Contact The Exceptional Vision Therapy & Learning Center for a functional vision exam, and let Dr. Lianne Pino get to the root of the issue.

 What Is Included In a Functional Vision Exam?